Four-af/socket_programming/README.md

 # socket_programming

 This is a mini project for academic purpose.
 It consists of several client server programs.
 The programs include:
-- Detecting whether the given string is palindrome or not.
+- Detecting whether the given string is **palindrome** or not.
-- Returning the datatype of client input.
+- **Returning the datatype** of client input.
-- Encryption and decption of client's message at server side in Rail Fence Cipher.
+- Encryption and decption of client's message at server side in **Rail Fence Cipher**.
-- Encryption and decption of client's message at server side in Vigenère Cipher.
+- Encryption and decption of client's message at server side in **Vigenère Cipher**.

 ## How to run